saylerb/mac-playbook/README.md

 # iterm2 color profile

+## Fonts
 The playbook should install the iterm colors in ~/Downloads Open iterm and go to Profiles -> Colors -> Color Presets -> import color.
 Then import the downloaded file e.g. `gruvbox-dark.itermcolors`

+## Clipboard
+* Can now remove `reattach-to-user-namespace`
+* Must enable "Applications in terminal may access clipboard" in iTerm2

 ## TODO
 * Add a passphrase to the ssh-keygen